 If there’s one person who’s the source of our creative baking inspiration right now, it’s Patti Paige, an artist, baker and owner of Baked Ideas, a custom bakery in New York City.
 At her studio in SoHo, she creates a prolific number of baked stunners each week on Instagram, from gingerbread men in yoga poses to Hollywood’s best red carpet looks.
 Patti, a lifelong cookie lover and classically trained painter who’s become known for her creative use of cookie cutters in her book, You Can’t Judge a Cookie by Its Cutter, has become of favorite of everyone from Ina Garten to the White House and Oprah.

 We picked Patti’s brain to find out how she got into cookie decorating, where she finds inspiration and her favorite creation that she’s ever made.
-Plus, see her suggestions for the best beginner and advanced cookie decorating ideas this holiday season, plus get 10 pro cookie decorating tips she can’t live without.
+See her suggestions for the best beginner and advanced cookie decorating ideas this holiday season, plus get 10 pro cookie decorating tips she can’t live without.

 How did you first get into cookie decorating, and how has your style evolved over time?